 Department of Psychology

 Applied Behavior Analysis is a branch of psychology dedicated to the application of the principles of learning to change socially significant behavior.
-Applied Behavior Analysts work in a wide variety of settings, including schools, hospitals, universities, zoos, private businesses, and specialized treatment programs.
-Applied Behavior analysts also work with a wide variety of populations, including children, adults, individuals with intellectual and developmental disabilities, businesses, and domestic and wild animals.
+Applied Behavior Analysts work in a wide variety of settings, including schools, specialized treatment programs, hospitals, private businesses, and universities.
+Applied Behavior Analysts work with a wide variety of populations across the lifespan.
+These often include individuals with intellectual and developmental disabilities and other neurological disorders, individuals who work within organizations and systems, and non-human animals.

 For more information use the links below: